AnthonyCxx/Notes-and-Writeups/High Point University CS Notes/Adv. Data Structures and Algorithms/Greedy Algorithms.md

 - Selection Procedure: choose the next item to add to the solution set according to the greedy criterion satisfying the locally optimal consideration
 - Feasability Check: determine

+## Spanning Tree
+- Connected, weighted, undirected graph G
+- Spanning tree is an acyclic sub-graph of G